99markets/challenges/mobile.md

 - *"Be clean, my friend"*
 - Have detailed notes attached, explaining the solution, why certain things are included and why others are left out

-We hope you have fun and we appreciate your time completing this exercise.
+We hope you have fun!
+We appreciate your time completing this exercise.